melekmoalla/holbertonschool-validation/module2_task0/README.md

 - `make help`: Tests the application by sending HTTP requests.

 Please refer to the Makefile for more details on each stage.

+## Makefile Targets

+- `make help`: Print a list of all the goals with descriptions.
+- `make build`: Compile the source code of the application to a binary.
+- `make clean`: Stop the application, delete binary and log files.
+- `make run`: Run the application in the background and write logs to a file.
+- `make stop`: Stop the running application.
+- `make test`: Test the application by sending HTTP requests.